surniaulula/wpsso/readme.txt

 			* Added a new "Month Archive Description" option.
 			* Added a new "Day Archive Title" option.
 			* Added a new "Day Archive Description" option.
-		* Added a new "Post Type Archive Pages" section for post type archive title and description option.
+		* Added a new Post Type Archive Pages section for post type archive title and description options.
 * **Improvements**
 	* Moved the SSO &gt; Social Pages &gt; Social and Search Sites metabox to the SSO &gt; General Settings page and removed SSO &gt; Social Pages from the menu.
 	* Removed the SSO &gt; General Settings &gt; Social and Search Sites &gt; Facebook &gt; Author Profile URL Field option.